Sun wanly shines, warmth pretend,

 cooler air signals summers end,

-this dying season I slowly befriend.
+this dying season I befriend.

 Leaves turn tan, downward fall,

-swallows follow warm wind call,
+swallows follow the warmer call,

 wasps get spiteful: stings for all.